cypress-io/netlify-plugin-cypress/README.md

 <details>
   <summary>Cypress binary is missing</summary>
   If you see error messages from `cypress` NPM module <code>Error: The cypress npm package is installed, but the Cypress binary is missing.</code> add to your repository <code>package.json</code> scripts <code>"postinstall": "cypress install"</code> command.
+See <a href="https://github.com/cypress-io/netlify-plugin-cypress-example/blob/master/package.json">netlify-plugin-cypress-example</a> for instance.
 </details>

 <details>